team task management app

 TeamPot is not a traditional project management tool: the main focus is on the user.

-Every feature was brainstormed, designed and deveoped with users, for users.
+Every feature was brainstormed, designed and developed with users, for users.

-Team can manage projects, share information and discuss in realtime thanks to the integration with Google Apps.
+Team can manage projects, share information and discuss in realtime thanks to the integration with G Suite.

 Users can create and assign tasks with due dates and reminders to organize what needs to be done to complete a project.

-Users can schedule team meetings using ‘smart polls’ to select the best date to meetup, in person, or remotely.
+Users can schedule team meetings using ‘smart polls’ to select the best date to meetup, in person, or remotely via Google Hangouts.

 Each project has a Google Drive folder where team members can share information about the project, for example Google Drive native files, like Docs, Sheets, Sliedes, or any other files type.

-Users can inteact with TeamPot also from GMail user interface, sending out ‘To-Do emails’ and using ‘action buttons’ for accessing project information in a very quick way.
+Users can inteact with TeamPot also from GMail user interface, sending out ‘To-Do emails’ and managing tasks directly from GMail thanks to the TeamPot Chrome extension.

 Each user activity on projects is recorded, so you can leverage the compute power of BigQuery to produce meaningful reports that will help to measure projects performance and take actions.